ginaahong/download_webtoons/README.md

   |----|----|------|
   | https://webtoon.daum.net/webtoon/... | ~/path/to/output/dir | ~/comic_title/...jpeg |

-  As of June 23rd 2019, given a link to **1 Daum comic episode**, and a path for the output files, it will download the webcomic as jpeg on to the output directory.
+  As of June 23rd 2019, given a link to **1 DAUM or NAVER comic episode**, and a path for the output files, it will download the webcomic as jpeg/jpg on to the output directory.
+Make sure the link is surrounded by single quotes (').
+This just ensures that the command line arguments are passed correctly to the program, since some links may include ambpersands (&) in them.

-    python webtoon_dl.py link... /path/to/output
+    python webtoon_dl.py 'linktowebtoon' /path/to/output

 ## 1. Tech description